-ELC staff hold First Aid certificates and are responsible for treating minor illness or injury.
-The school also has a full time nurse on site.
-The School's Registered Nurse, who is on duty during school hours, will attend a child who suffers a serious illness or injury.
+ELC staff hold First Aid certificates and are responsible for treating minor illnesses or injuries.
+The school also has a full-time nurse on site.
+The School's Registered Nurse, who is on duty during school hours, will attend to a child who suffers a serious illness or injury.
 Staff may need to call parents to collect a sick child or if they are at all concerned about an injury.
+Minor injuries will be treated accordingly at the ELC, and parents will be notified at the conclusion of the day.

-As young children are particularly susceptible to coughs and colds, to help keep infection to a minimum, parents should keep an unwell child home for a day or two until they are able to cope with the rigors of a full and energetic Kindergarten day.
+As young children are particularly susceptible to coughs and colds, to help keep infection to a minimum, parents should keep an unwell child home for a day or two until they are able to cope with the rigors of a full and energetic kindergarten day.
 Children who have a runny nose and who are sneezing excessively should not be sent to the ELC.